What does a healthy oak-dominated forest look like?

 Forests also provide habitat for most of the wildlife in southern Illinois.
 Many vulnerable and declining songbird, reptile and amphibian, and pollinator species rely exclusively on forest habitat.
 Other species such as deer, bobcat, fox, turkey, and others depend on oak forests for an important portion of their habitat needs.

 Southern Illinois is a hunter’s paradise.
-Healthy forests provide prime habitat for many popular game species in southern Illinois including squirrels, wild turkey, and white-tailed deer.
+Healthy forests provide prime habitat for many popular game species in southern Illinois including squirrels, wild turkeys, and white-tailed deer.

 What are the threats to oak-dominated forests in southern Illinois?